ShiratsuYudachi/karabiner-scripts/readme.md

-check the files and you will know how to use them some of them requires to collaborate with BetterTouchTool
+check the files and you will know how to use them

+the script about changing symbol requires to collaborate with BetterTouchTool